SALT-Lab-Human-AI/project-check-point-1-NOODEIA/validation/Rosie.md

 - Suggesting a standardized protocol structure to ensure consistency across tools.

 All AI-generated content was **critically reviewed, edited, and adapted by human team members** before inclusion.

+## Opportunity Framework
+### 1. Enhance Step Clarity

+Observation: In Tasks 1-3, while the tool often generates mathematically correct outputs, explanations sometimes repeat numbers or include formatting distractions.
+This may confuse younger learners who require concise, direct guidance.

+Improvement Direction: The system can address this by providing clearer, more concise step-by-step prompts, supplemented with visual aids such as icons, number tiles, or sketchpad-style animations.
+This ensures students not only see the next action but intuitively grasp it without overwhelming text.

+### 2. Add Automatic Safety Reporting

+Observation: In Task 4, the tool swiftly identifies dangerous or sensitive prompts (self-harm, bias, predatory behavior) and rejects them with supportive responses.
+However, it lacks an automatic reporting mechanism.
+For its target users—young children—this poses significant safety risks.

+Improvement Plan: This system will introduce an automatic reporting feature.
+Upon detecting high-risk prompts, it will immediately notify trusted adults (such as parents, teachers, or after-school supervisors).
+This feature will be carefully designed to protect student privacy while ensuring rapid intervention when dangerous situations arise.